 Nebraska's Uniform Controlled Substances Act treats controlled substance analogues the same as controlled substances.
-These drugs, also known as synthetic or designer drugs, are defined under the Act as a substance whose chemical structure is substantial similar to the chemical structure of a controlled substance, or which have a stimulant, depressant, analgesic, or hallucinogenic effect on the central nervous system that is substantially similar to or greater than the effect of a controlled substance.
+These drugs, also known as synthetic or designer drugs, are defined under the Act as a substance whose chemical structure is substantially similar to the chemical structure of a controlled substance, or which have a stimulant, depressant, analgesic, or hallucinogenic effect on the central nervous system that is substantially similar to or greater than the effect of a controlled substance.

 Crimes Involving Minors [Neb.
-Rev. Stat. § 28-416(19)]
+Rev. Stat. § 28-416(4)(a)]

 Any person eighteen years of age or older who knowingly or intentionally manufactures, distributes, delivers, dispenses, or possesses with intent to manufacture, distribute, deliver, or dispense a controlled substance or a counterfeit controlled substance (i) to a person under the age of eighteen years, (ii) in, on, or within one thousand feet of the real property comprising a public or private elementary, vocational, or secondary school, a community college, a public or private college, junior college, or university, or a playground, or (iii) within one hundred feet of a public or private youth center, public swimming pool, or video arcade facility shall be punished by the next higher penalty classification.
-The Act also provides for an enhanced penalty for any person eighteen years of age or older to knowingly and intentionally employ, hire, use, cause, persuade, coax, induce, entice, seduce, or coerce any person under the age of eighteen years to manufacture, transport, distribute, carry, deliver, dispense, prepare for delivery, offer for delivery, or possess with intent to do the same a controlled substance or a counterfeit controlled substance.
+The Act also provides for an enhanced penalty for any person eighteen years of age or older to knowingly and intentionally employ, hire, use, cause, persuade, coax, induce, entice, seduce, or coerce any person under the age of eighteen years to manufacture, transport, distribute, carry, deliver, dispense, prepare for delivery, offer for delivery, or possess with intent to do the same a controlled substance or a counterfeit controlled substance, or to aid and abet in the same.
 Neb.
-Rev. Stat. § 28-416(4)(a) and 5(a).
-The Act also provides that if the person convicted of violating this section is eighteen years of age or younger, the court may as part of the conviction impound their motor vehicle licenses or permits and require such person to attend a drug education class.
+Rev. Stat. § 28-416(4)(a) and 5(a)(b).
+The Act also provides that if the person convicted of violating this section is eighteen years of age or younger, the court may as part of the conviction impound their motor vehicle licenses or permits, require community service, and require such person to attend a drug education class.

 Conditions of Probation [Neb.
-Rev. Stat. § 28-416(14)]
+Rev. Stat. §§ 28-416(14), (15)]

 Any person convicted under the Uniform Controlled Substances Act and placed on probation shall, as a condition of probation, attend and complete appropriate treatment and counseling on drug abuse.
+Any person sentenced to the Department of Correctional Services for a violation of the Uniform Controlled Substances Act shall attend appropriate treatment and counseling on drug abuse at the Correctional Center.